 You have self-isolated, you have put all the protective gear, washed your hands thousands of times,s and yet the conflict between rational thinking and your instincts is still there.

 - consciously aware of their stress and anxiety and

 - want to get it in shape and

 I have prepared this very simple-to-follow EFT video-class.
 EFT (Emotional Freedom Techniques) is tapping on 14 bio-active points on the body (acupuncture points) while experiencing a negative feeling or physical discomfort.
 Scientific research and more than 100 validated clinical trials from the past 10 years report significant psychological as well as physiological effects lasting over time with bio-markers of hormones and genes being regulated.
 The most important scientific fact is that

 EFT CALMS DOWN THE AMYGDALA

 When we do EFT the tapping stimulates the acupoints which calms down the amygdala.
 Now that the primitive brain’s survival mechanism has been switched off, the brain can start learning again.
-The rational thinking has been restored and it can install a new neural programme in the brain.
+Rational thinking has been restored and it can install a new neural programme in the brain.
 So by altering the survival-instinct mechanism of the brain EFT re-programmes the brain’s learning, a feature that is not available for other modalities.

 I don’t have a magic wand that I’ll wave and make this situation disappear.
 Neither have you.
 However you’ll feel totally different after the class, your rational thinking and creative mind will be able to kick in with fresh ideas and remembered resources, your confidence will be boosted to help you deal with your particular situation.
 Remember, it is you who are in charge of your particular circumstances and only you can change them.
-EFT will help you being present, calm and thinking clearly – it will open your mind to possibilities and solutions and boost your creativity.
-In these unprecedented times old strategies don’t work so welcome to our new ways of thinking.
+EFT will help you be present, calm, and thinking clearly – it will open your mind to possibilities and solutions and boost your creativity.
+In these unprecedented times, old strategies don’t work so welcome to our new ways of thinking.